At least 3 dead as frigid air sweeps nation

 "If you don't have to go out on the roads, we would ask that you just stay in at this time until the temperatures rise," Clark told CNN.

-In Indiana, the Wayne Township Fire Department and the Indianapolis police had to evacuate stranded drivers from I-465.
-The slick roadway forced rescuers to use a ladder in the evacuation.
+In Indiana, the Wayne Township Fire Department and the Indianapolis police used a ladder to evacuate stranded drivers from I-465.

 Police in Marion and Hendricks counties responded to nearly 200 accidents, 36 involving injuries, between 10 p.m. and 4 a.m., according to the Indianapolis police.